 Surrounded by picturesque mountains, this circuit walk around Derwentwater promises a memorable experience.

-Twas a perfect day for a fresh air wintry stroll.
-The sun arose in the sky and was time to take in a different view of The Lake District than getting high on the mountains.
+It was a perfect day for a fresh air wintry stroll.
+The sun arose in the sky and it was time to take in a different view of The Lake District than getting high on the mountains.
 I realised that it had been a while since I took the time to walk around one of the lakes themselves.
-Off I headed to Keswick, the start point of an old favourite, Derwentwater.
-A perfect length, about 10 miles around, for a days casual walk and with variety all the way.

-Clockwise this time I thought and off I trundled down to the waters side and beginning at the touristy bit.
-Hope park to the right with frozen pitch and put and cray golf courses and then the water reveals itself.
-Calm and quiet, so far removed from a busy Summer’s day when the masses come to this corner of the lake.
-Quiet, still, mountain tops reflected in the lake..
-Today was going to be a good day.
+Clockwise this time I thought and off I wandered down to the waters side and beginning at the touristy bit.
+Hope park to the right with pitch and put and crazy golf courses and then the lake reveals itself.

 In fact this whole side of Derwentwater, heading North with the lake on the right hand side, is a blissful walk.
 Skiddaw and Blancathra rising high above Keswick ahead.
 Today with a snowfall on their peaks pointing into the blue sky.
 I took my time on the way back round to Keswick, I was in escapism mode, and not high up for a change, and I darn well loved it.

 Another day and Derwentwater at sunrise.
 Something that should be on the list of things to do if ever visiting the Lake District.

 Especially if the weather says a clear, calm morning is ahead.
 I am often in the area for hikes and climbs so always good to check the weather forecast, as I did this particular day.
 If I am up early anyway I may as well set off a little earlier and enjoy some natural beauty to help get the day started.